Mobil Nigeria oil spill

-The Mobil Nigeria oil spill occurred in Akwa Ibom State, Nigeria, on 12 January 1998, when a pipeline at Mobil's Idoho platform burst underwater, sending 40,000 barrels of oil spilling into the ocean.
-Drifting westwards, the oil covered 850 km of Nigerian coastline, contaminating waters and negatively impacting fishing in the region.
+The Mobil oil spill of Nigeria occurred in Akwa Ibom State, Nigeria, on 12 January 1998, when a pipeline at Mobil's Idoho platform burst underwater, sending 40,000 barrels of oil spilling into the ocean.
+Drifting westwards, the oil covered 850 km (520 miles) of the Nigerian coastline, contaminating water and negatively impacting fishing in the region.
 Only 1% of the spill reached the shore, largely due to favorable weather conditions as well as Mobil's response to the situation.
-In 2016, a Federal High Court in Lagos, Nigeria ruled against Mobil for US$32 million in damages.
+In the year 2016, a Federal High Court in Lagos Nigeria, ruled against Mobil for US$32 million in damages.

 Effects

 On 12 January 1998, a 24-inch pipeline on Mobil's Idoho platform in Akwa Ibom burst, spilling 40,000 barrels of Qua Iboe light crude oil into the Niger River Delta.
 The oil covered sections of Nigeria and the Republic of Benin's coastline, and drifted westwards, extending as far as 900 km away in Lagos Harbor.
 In total, 500 barrels (21,000 gallons) of oil washed ashore.
 The affected shoreline areas suffered medium to heavy impact, but were limited to only a small number of locations around the coast, including two mangrove environments.

 Despite the relatively small amount of oil washed ashore, the spill had a heavy impact on fishing communities and cooperatives in the region, leading to many being unable to fish as well as others losing occupational tools such as nets due to oil damage.